katreddyvenkateswaraReddy/Car-Rental-System/README.md

 # Features

--User-friendly interface with a responsive design.
+- User-friendly interface with a responsive design.
--Navigation menu for easy access to different sections of the application.
+- Navigation menu for easy access to different sections of the application.
--Car search form to search for available cars based on location, dates, and purpose.
+- Car search form to search for available cars based on location, dates, and purpose.
--Popular destinations section with information about popular locations and highlights.
+- Popular destinations section with information about popular locations and highlights.
--Management booking section to manage car bookings based on car selection, capacity, rate, and range.
+- Management booking section to manage car bookings based on car selection, capacity, rate, and range.
--Submit button for submitting the booking details.
+- Submit button for submitting the booking details.
--Integration of CSS styles for enhanced visual presentation.
+- Integration of CSS styles for enhanced visual presentation.

 # Technologies Used

---HTML
---CSS
---JavaScript
+-- HTML
+-- CSS
+-- JavaScript

 # Getting Started

 To run this project locally, follow these steps:

-1.Clone the repository.
+1. Clone the repository.
-2.Navigate to the project directory: cd car-rental-system 3.Open the project in a web browser.
+2. Navigate to the project directory: cd car-rental-system
+3. Open the project in a web browser.

 # Usage

--On the homepage, users can fill out the car search form to find available cars based on their preferences.
+- On the homepage, users can fill out the car search form to find available cars based on their preferences.
--Users can select a pickup location, pickup date, drop-off date, and rental purpose.
+- Users can select a pickup location, pickup date, drop-off date, and rental purpose.
--After filling out the form, users can click the "Search" button to view the available cars.
+- After filling out the form, users can click the "Search" button to view the available cars.
--Users can explore the popular destinations section to learn more about popular locations and their highlights.
+- Users can explore the popular destinations section to learn more about popular locations and their highlights.
--In the management booking section, users can select car options such as car type, capacity, rate, and range.
+- In the management booking section, users can select car options such as car type, capacity, rate, and range.
--Users can then click the "Submit" button to submit the booking details.
+- Users can then click the "Submit" button to submit the booking details.

 # Contributing